Then you know the look your golden has when she’s been out in the rain too long. The pitiful, soggy “why did you do this to me” look.

 The White Plank Dog House

-This is a painted wood dog house with vertical white slat panels — totally DIY-able with 1×6 fence boards and a coat of exterior white paint.
-It’s clean, it’s structured, and it photographs beautifully against earthy backdrops.
+Its a painted wood dog house with vertical white slat panels that you could make yourself with a 1×6 fence board and a coat of exterior white paint.
+Its clean and organized and photographs beautifully against the earthy background.

 The Plaid Blanket Layer